gediz/mpv-wiki/FAQ.md

 mpv is a command line program and doesn't provide an actual GUI.
 You need to start it with a media file.
 On Windows, you can create a file association with the ``Open with…`` context menu.
 Also, if you start ``mpv.exe`` from ``explorer.exe``, it will enter [pseudo-gui mode](http://mpv.io/manual/master/#pseudo-gui-mode).
 For Linux, a ``mpv.desktop`` file is provided.

-You can also start mpv with ``mpv --profile=pseudo-gui``.
+You can also start mpv with ``mpv --player-operation-mode=pseudo-gui``.
 You play files by dropping them on the window.

 ### How can I change video quality on YouTube?